Google Home vs Amazon Echo: Smart speaker showdown 2018

 Google Home vs Amazon Echo – Conclusion

 That said, Echo has a wider range of speakers, including the fancy screen-enabled Echo Show.
 While Alexa is a little trickier to talk to, its huge range of Skills means that the Echo can do more than Google Home can.
-The wider range of smart home Skills also makes Echo better if you want to control your house.
-Add in Echo’s device-to-device calling, and it ups the stakes again.
-For most people, then Echo will do more of what you want.
+Smart home control is still brilliant, but Amazon doesn’t have quite the lead it once did and now Google matches Amazon feature-for-feature.
+If you want the range of expandable skills or like a wider choice of device, Amazon Echo is the system to buy; for a smarter personal assistant go with Google.

 Which of these assistants do you want to, er, assist you?
 Tweet us @TrustedReviews